Campaigners launch petition calling for an incineration tax

 Alok Sharma MP currently holds this position, and he is also president of this year’s climate change conference.

-Last week, Wisbech Town Council set aside £35,000 of its own funds to fight the Wisbech incinerator plans.
+Wisbech Town Council has set aside £35,000 of its own funds to fight the Wisbech incinerator plans.

 It has agreed £5,000 will go towards publicity activities and an “ear-marked reserve” of £30,000 will be available to pay for specialist advice if needed to challenge the planning application.